debops/debops/docs/ansible/roles/gitlab/getting-started.rst

 The :ref:`debops.docker_registry` Ansible role can be used as a backend to the GitLab Container Registry service.
-The ``debops.gitlab`` playbook will import the :ref:`debops.docker_registry` playbook to faciliate configuration synchronization between the two services.
+The ``debops.gitlab`` playbook will import the :ref:`debops.docker_registry` playbook to facilitate configuration synchronization between the two services.
 The installation process with Docker Registry role enabled will be: